 American Journal of Respiratory and Critical Care Medicine

-Spicer A, Verhoel PA, Lopez-Espina C, Bhargava A, Schmaltz L, Sims M, et al [Halalau A, Maddens N, Espinosa A] Using novel subphenotypes in COVID-19 using protein biomarkers.
+Spicer A, Verhoel PA, Lopez-Espina C, Bhargava A, Schmaltz L, Sims M, et al [Halalau A, Maddens N, Espinosa A] Identifying novel subphenotypes in COVID-19 using protein biomarkers.
 Am J Respir Crit Care Med 2022;205:A3436.